Best Cenotes in the Riviera Maya: Complete Exploration Guide

 Top Cenotes in the Riviera Maya

-A large open cenote with deeper snorkeling areas and a jumping platform.
-El Jardin del Eden features restrooms, lockers, and equipment rental for life vests and snorkels.
-The cenote is easily accessible from Playa del Carmen by taxi or colectivo, making it perfect for a quick adventure.
+A large open cenote with deeper snorkeling areas and a jumping platform that thrill-seekers love.
+El Jardín del Edén features restrooms, lockers, and equipment rental for life vests and snorkels.
+The cenote is easily accessible from Playa del Carmen by taxi or colectivo, making it perfect for a spontaneous adventure when you've got a free afternoon.

 Features: Snorkeling areas, jumping platform, rentals available, restrooms